DEFNA/defna.org/_posts/2026-01-12-call-for-proposals-for-djangocon-us-2026-website.md

 ### Introduction

-Our main goal for 2026 [(repo here)](https://github.com/djangocon/2026.djangocon.us) is to update our 2026 logo/brand, color scheme, illustrations, and [style guide](https://2025.djangocon.us/styleguide/) to fit the theme of our host city, Chicago.
+Our main goal for 2026 [(repo here)](https://github.com/djangocon/2026.djangocon.us) is to update the logo/brand, color scheme, illustrations, and [style guide](https://2025.djangocon.us/styleguide/) to fit the theme of our host city, Chicago.

 We have all of our 2025 data to work with which includes all of our content along with our speakers and schedule (talks, tutorials, and sprint information) which can be used to verify and test with.